nuxt/nuxt/docs/content/3.api/1.composables/use-route.md

 ## Example

-In the following example, we call an API via `useAsyncData` using a dynamic page parameter - `slug` - as part of the URL.
+In the following example, we call an API via `useFetch` using a dynamic page parameter - `slug` - as part of the URL.

 ```html [~/pages/[slug].vue]
 <script setup>